clusterlink-net/clusterlink/design-proposals/policy-attributes.md

 > ELR: is the above needed?
 It is a bandwidth optimization (tradeoff state for lower bandwidth).
 Might a compression based solution suffice?
 > ZN: management layer will need a mechanism to allow updating the attributes of gateways/services across the mesh.

 **Client Side:**

-1. The local gateway data plane gets a request from a local workload to connect to a remote service.
- The client handle and destination service are passed to the control plane.
+1. The local gateway data plane gets a request from a local workload (client) to connect to a remote service.
+The client handle (currently its IP address) and destination service are passed to the control plane.
 1. The control plane extracts workload attributes from the cluster's API server.
 The client's IP address is used as a handle to identify the workload.
 1. The control plane merges these attributes with its own (gateway attributes) to form the set of